carlmylo/rpcs3guidetesting/instruments/misc/mididrums.md

 ![A screenshot of Rock Band 3's I/O custom settings, showing Emulated MIDI Devices, device type, and device selection highlighted in tan with a solid outline.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/cust/iod.png "I/O")
 * ![A tan square with a solid outline](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/cust/smalltan.png "Tan Square") :
-	* 🥁 **Change your "Emulated MIDI type" from "Keyboard" to "Drums", then select your MIDI Electronic Drum Kit or MIDI to USB interface in the drop-down menu next to it**.
+	* 🥁 **Change your "Emulated MIDI type" from "Keyboard" to "Drums", then select your MIDI Drum Kit or MIDI to USB interface in the drop-down menu next to it**.

 ## Mapping
 By default: